rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/train.rst

 This script demonstrates how to launch a run using the stable-SSL library.

 ..
-GENERATED FROM PYTHON SOURCE LINES 4-25
+GENERATED FROM PYTHON SOURCE LINES 4-23

 .. code-block:: Python

     import hydra
-    from omegaconf import OmegaConf

     import stable_ssl